equinix/metal-cli/docs/packet_project.md

       --exclude strings   Comma seperated Href references to collapse in results, may be dotted three levels deep --include strings   Comma seperated Href references to expand in results, may be dotted three levels deep -j, --json              JSON output
+      --search string     Search keyword for use in 'get' actions.
+Search is not supported by all resources.
   -y, --yaml              YAML output
 ```